benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/v0.4/extensions.md

 [Interfixed modifiers](#interfixed-modifiers) can help solve some ambiguity problems.

+### Noun morphology

+I find that requiring nouns to be marked for number leads to awkward situations where you don't know if something should be singular or plural.
+(In written English we have constructions like "car(s)" and "child(ren)" to deal with these situations, but there's no convenient equivalent in the spoken language.)

+The solution is to let the dictionary form of a noun be [transnumeral](https://en.wikipedia.org/wiki/Grammatical_number#Transnumeral).
+Number marking is required on definite nouns only.
+I like to do this by having two definite articles, one for singular and one for plural.
+Number can optionally be indicated for indefinite nouns with a [numeral](#numbers) ("one") or a modifier ("many", "several").

 ### Numbers

 I find it convenient to make numerals **nouns**; this makes elisive phrases like "I ate four" and arithmetic ("three plus two is five") work grammatically with no additional complications.